avengers-p7/Avengers_P7_Documents/Application_CI/Design/Code compilation (Python CI Checks) .md

 # Introduction
-Continuous Integration (CI) is a development practice that involves regularly merging code changes and automatically building and testing the application to catch integration issues early.
-In the context of Python development, CI checks typically involve running automated tests, linters, and code formatters to ensure code quality and consistency.
-One important aspect of CI checks is code compilation, which involves checking if the code can be successfully compiled into executable form.
+Continuous Integration is a software development practice where developers frequently integrate their code changes into a shared repository.
+Code compilation in Python CI checks is a crucial aspect of this process.
+It involves automating the build and compilation of Python code to ensure that it meets quality standards and functions as intended.

-# What is Python CI Checks?
+# What is CI Checks?

 Python CI checks involve setting up automated processes to compile, test, and verify Python code changes.
 These checks are typically performed whenever code is pushed to a version control repository, ensuring that the software remains stable and error-free throughout its development lifecycle.